izkreny/website-size/README.md

 ## What?

-This bash shell wrapper script will take **URL of the website as input** and use *Wget Web spider super powers* to recursively crawl website and log all info into the log file from which size will be estimated with a little help from our friends, i.e., grep, sed and awk.
+This bash shell wrapper script will take **URL of the website as input** and use Wget *Web spider super powers* to recursively crawl website and save all info into the log file from which size will be estimated with a little help from our friends, i.e., grep, sed and awk.

 ## How?

 Usage: `website-size URL`

-Depending on the size of the website crawling site can take some time to finish.
+Depending on the size of the website crawling process can take some time to finish.
 Patience is a virtue.

-Festina lente. :)
+Festina lente. ;)